Wes Abbott

 Wes Abbott (born October 11, 1971) is an artist who has worked as a letterer in comic books.

 Biography

-As well as being chiefly a letterer, Abbot was also the head artist for the cancelled Coheed and Cambria comic book series, The Bag On Line Adventures.
+As well as being chiefly a letterer, Abbott was also the head artist for the cancelled Coheed and Cambria comic book series, The Bag On Line Adventures.

 Most recently, he wrote and drew Dogby Walks Alone for Tokyopop after winning the second Rising Stars of Manga competition.